NORTHWEST COAST CONTACT

 THE “ENGLISH” AND MORE “SPANISH”

-In this instance, eventually the Discovery and Resolution reached the Americas, resting at Nootka Sound, Nuu-chah-nulth territory, on the west coast of Vancouver Island at the end of March in 1778.
+In this later instance, Cook’s third voyage, the Discovery and Resolution reached the Americas, resting at Nootka Sound, Nuu-chah-nulth territory, on the west coast of present-day Vancouver Island at the end of March in 1778.
 They stayed about a month.
-Cook noted a pair of Spanish silver spoons being worn as a necklace as evidence of the prior arrival of the Spanish.
-From there they went north to Alaska, back to Hawaii where Cook was killed.
-From Hawaii the ships crossed to Russia and China (Macau and Guangzhou where they sold the furs they acquired in Nootka Sound) and back to the south of Africa before returning to England in 1780.
+Cook noted a pair of silver spoons being worn as a necklace as evidence of the prior arrival of the Spanish.
+From there they went north to Alaska and back to Hawaii where Cook was killed.
+This killing of Cook is a whole thing.
+For more of those details check out the endnotes in the book.
+From Hawaii, the ships crossed to Russia and China (Macau and Guangzhou where they sold the furs they acquired in Nootka Sound) and back to the south of Africa before returning to England in 1780.

 Leaving from Macau, James Hanna captained the Sea Otter (with a crew of fewer than 50, including a couple of men from India, the Philippines, and/or China, perhaps) for Nootka Sound in 1785.
 Hanna and crew returned to China with Comekela, the younger brother of Nuu-chah-nulth chief Maquinna, and repeated the trip the following year.
 That same year, 1786, James Strange arrived at Nootka Sound from Bombay via Batavia, modern-day Jakarta, Indonesia (with maybe 90 crew, up to 20 of whom may have been Indians and five more Southeast Asian or Chinese).
 A couple of years later, in 1788, English Captain John Meares visited Nootka Sound.
 He brought two ships and maybe 80 crew with him, including 50 Chinese artisans from Guangzhou, some of whom stayed to build an otter fur trading post.
 Along for the return trip home was Comekela, Chief Maquinna’s brother.
 Also in 1788 Esteban José Martínez led an expedition back to Alaska, as far west as Unalaska Island.
-He visited Russian posts along the way and returned to Mexico with rumours that Russian traders planned to occupy Nootka Sound.
+He visited Russian posts along the way and returned to New Spain with rumours that Russian traders planned to occupy Nootka Sound.

-Further explorations were led by the Spanish-Peruvian Manuel Quimper, Franciso de Eliza, and Alejandro Malaspina, each with their own “Native American” crews, arrived at and mapped parts of the island in 1790 and 1791.
+Further explorations were led by the Spanish-Peruvian Manuel Quimper, Franciso de Eliza, and Alejandro Malaspina each with their own “Native American” crews.
+They arrived at and mapped parts of the island in 1790 and 1791.
 George Vancouver also arrived in the area with a pair of vessels the following year and stayed through 1795.
-Aborad the ships were Archibald Menzies, Peter Puget, and Joseph Whidbey.
-They circumnavigated the island, which he called “Quadra and Vancouver Island”, and polited some smaller craft around the islands and waterways of the region, intricately charting the coastline and confirming that it was detached from the mainland, forever dispelling the myth of a Northwest Passage to the Atlantic in this region.
-Along with noting the vast numbers of dead to be found everywhere and the devastation of smallpox on the living, Vancouver insisted again and again that the locals all showed “great friendship and hospitality,” toward them, these English aliens.
-He recorded that the locals were “uniformly civil and friendly,” all “without manifesting the least sign of fear or suspicion” and showing no physical signs of “their having been much inured to hostilities.”
-It was for this reason he determined the virus killed everyone and not a cataclysmic war, the battlefields of which it seemed they had stumbled upon.
+Aboard the ships were Archibald Menzies, Peter Puget, and Joseph Whidbey, whose names are found on our maps today.
+They circumnavigated the island, which he called “Quadra and Vancouver Island”, and piloted some smaller craft around the islands and waterways of the region, intricately charting the coastline and confirming that it was detached from the mainland, forever dispelling the myth of a “Northwest Passage” between the Pacific and Atlantic.
+Along with noting the devastation of smallpox on the living and of vast numbers of dead, Vancouver insisted again and again in his journals that the locals all showed “great friendship and hospitality” toward them, these English aliens.
+He recorded that the locals were “uniformly civil and friendly,” all “without manifesting the least sign of fear or suspicion” and showing no temperamental or physical signs of being inured to hostilities.
+It was for this reason that, though Vancouver and his men felt sure they’d stumbled upon a tremendous battlefield and the remnants of an epochal cataclysm, he determined the consequences were not due to conflict but, indeed, entirely as a result of smallpox.

 BIBLIOGRAPHY